VisheshSingh414/Movie-Analytics-end-to-end/README.md

 ## 📌 Project Overview

-This project analyzes the dynamics of movie success using data analytics, SQL, Excel, Power BI, and automation.
+This project analyzes the dynamics of movie success using data analytics, SQL, Excel, Power BI.

 It covers: